mozilla/mozilla-schema-generator/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `mozilla-schema-creator` for local development.
+Here's how to set up `mozilla-schema-generator` for local development.

-1. Fork_ the `mozilla-schema-creator` repo on GitHub.
+1. Fork_ the `mozilla-schema-generator` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/mozilla-schema-creator.git
+    $ git clone git@github.com:your_name_here/mozilla-schema-generator.git

 3. Create a branch for local development::